 - 1. Anyone who receives the benefits of an institutional or private scholarship administered by the College is expected to maintain a sympathetic and cooperative attitude toward the purpose and policies of Williams. - 2.
-Students who enter into their second disciplinary offense in one semester forfeit institutional and/or private scholarships immediately and become ineligible for institutional/private scholarships for the following semester.
+Students who enter into their second disciplinary offense in one semester forfeit institutional and/or private scholarships immediately and become ineligible for

+- institutional/private scholarships for the following semester.
 Future eligibility will be determined on an individual basis by the Financial Aid Committee. - 3.
 In the event of withdrawal, dismissal, or a reduction in course load to less than 12 semester hours that student forfeits institutional and/or private scholarship for the current semester.
 In certain situations, scholarship benefits may be prorated. - 4.
 If a student withdraws voluntarily from an activity for which he/she is receiving scholarship assistance, or if the student is dismissed for disciplinary reasons, then his/her scholarship assistance will be discounted on a prorated basis. - 5.
 The amount of the institutional/private scholarship may not exceed the student's direct college cost which includes tuition, fees, room, board, and books charged to the student's account. - 6.
 No student may receive institutional/private scholarship funds for more than eight semesters or after a bachelors degree is earned. - 7.
-International students are eligible to apply for academic and athletic scholarships.
+International students are eligible to apply for academic and athletic scholarships. - 8.
+All scholarships are subject to availability and there are a limited number of scholarships in each category.
+Early application is encouraged.